heikowesterburg/heikowesterburg.github.io/content/en/_index.md

           date_end: ''
           description: |2-
               Responsibilities include:
-              * Facilitated >50 guided psychological art tours in three large museums in Cologne.
-              * Recruitment, onboarding, accompaniment, and offboarding of 5 interns.
-              * Production of >20 Instagram reels displaying the initiative's work.
-              * Team-coordination of appointments.
+              * Controlled personnel management as well as scheduling, public relations and other organizational tasks of the company.
+              * Executed (acquisition, planning, implementation, evaluation and charting) a qualitative research project in the private sector.
+              * Conducted over 60 psychological picture surveys with a total of over 600 clients using the in-depth interview method in the Ludwig, Schnütgen and Wallraf-Richartz museums in cooperation with the Museumsdienst Köln.
+              * Co-lectured three art psychology seminars as part of the Studium Integrale at the University of Cologne.
+              * Assisted and logged during team development measures at C-level in medium-sized companies in the private sector.
+              * Controlled client acquisition for private guided art-psychological tours.
+              * Conducted acquisition for a market research project to analyze the needs and requirements of team development measures at C-level in the private sector.
+              * Assisted in conceptualizing a new website in cooperation with the web design manager.
+              * Conceptualized, produced and published over 50 Instagram reels for PR purposes with an average of over 600 views each.
         - title: Experience-pedagogical Adviser
           company: Quovadis Society for Social Education UG
           company_url: 'https://www.quovadis-soziale-bildung.de/'
           company_logo:
-          location: Heimbach
+          location: Northrhine-Westphalia
           date_start: '2021-09-01'
           date_end: '2023-12-31'
           description: |2-
               Responsibilities included:
-              * Guided 22 class travels, 2 children’s camps, and 3 family retreats for diverse educational and socioeconomic target groups.
+              * Implemented 26 1.5-day school trips, two 7-day children's camps and three 7-day family camps.
-              * Familiarized six new colleagues with the implementation and future leading of four thematically diverse pedagogical programmes.
+              * Trained six colleagues in the implementation of thematically diverse experiential education programs.
         - title: Student Assistant
           company: University Hospital Cologne | Center for Memory Disorders
           company_url: 'https://psychiatrie-psychotherapie.uk-koeln.de/klinik/ambulante-behandlung/spezialambulanz-gedaechtnisstoerungen/'